adhikasp/demo-aspect/readme.md

 ## Requirement

 - Install coala from branch adhikasp/collect-bears
-- Install coala-bears from branch adhikasp/demo
+- Install coala-bears from branch demo-aspect

 ## In action